jonathandion/awesome-emails/README.md

 - [Bulletproof Background Images](http://backgrounds.cm/) - Use rock-solid background images in your HTML email with some help from
 VML and CSS.
 - [TestSubject](http://zurb.com/playground/testsubject) - Test How Your Email Subject Lines Appear On The Most Popular Mobile Devices.
+- [mailspice analytics](https://mailspice.com) - Email analytics add-on for all email services that provides deep insights into all of your email campaigns (works with all ESPs).

 ## Workflows